LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

 - should look at the extensions array first to give nicer error message before dying on an unknown upcode
 - localtime_r for correct sensing_current
 - FEAT_LOADER makes it not a self contained exe (execs curl and needs franca source files)
+- all the parse_json-s take a really long time to compile

 ## notes